epam/TimebaseCryptoConnectors/docs/universal.md

         + AskN <= AskN+1</br>
     The provider should send packages during processing each part of which levels should remain sorted.
 Therefore after processing each entry in package Order Book should be ordered.
 Otherwise processing algorithms should have been significantly more complicated.
 It is critical that data is sorted on each side for each exchange, but if best bid is not less than best ask it is considered as a warning case.
 Such data are still valid.
 * For non-aggregated Order Book we allow to use `QuoteId`, but as it was said earlier, `QuoteId` is not the key of the data.
 If `QuoteId` field value coincides for multiple quotes then this is a warning case.
 In other words, it is at data provider discretion to provide quotes with unique id.
 * It is important that values in fields of the update coincide with the actual values in Order Book.
 For example, price in update is the same as price in Order Book for this level.
-Update cannot change price.
+Update cannot change price. -->

+> Refer to the [API Reference]() for more information.

 ## L3 - Market by Order